Psalm 122:1 A Song of Ascents. Of David. I was glad when they said to me, “Let us go into the house of the Lord.”

 Our Lord’s Days are very special and a delight to us.
 Rather than separate activities (or services) we see our time together as one assembly in the presence of Christ.
-We joyfully invite you to come and spend the day with us.
+We joyfully invite you to come and spend some time with us.
 All things done in our assemblies have the express purpose of glorifying God and of building up the whole church.
 1 Cor 14:26 What then, brothers?
 When you come together, each one has a hymn, a lesson, a revelation, a tongue, or an interpretation.
 Let all things be done for building up.

 The Lord’s Day